 According to Gallup, customer engagement is the #1 factor that predicts the steady growth of a company in today’s economy.
 In fact, customers who are fully engaged make up an average of 23% of premium clientele across all industries, no matter their marketing.
 The premium clientele is defined as people who spend more, buy higher-profit items or services, regularly help increase a company’s revenue, and continually grow their relationship with the company.
 Those are your long term customers with a super high lifetime value.

 Those are the type of customers you want!

 Plus, there’s the added benefit of creating something that is a passive income product.
 In 2016, Forbes estimated the info product industry was worth $107 Billion, and growing each year.
-Tapping less than .001% of that market is incredible income for a small business.
+Tapping less than .001% of that market is an incredible income for a small business.

 But not just any course will do.
-After all, there is fierce course competition in today’s economy.
+After all, there is a fierce course competition in today’s economy.

 Think for a second… Have you ever bought a terrible course?

 The one you spent $500+ on and you didn’t get out of it what you had hoped for… or maybe you never even finished it?

 Even if your clients don’t finish your course, once they give you a “yes” with their wallet, no matter the size of the purchase, they are 11 times more likely to buy from you again.
 According to Annex Cloud, on average, loyal customers are worth up to 10x as much as their first purchase.
 And, 82% of companies agree that retention is cheaper to execute than acquisition.